 Cosleeping and breastfeeding as a combination also helps with sleep deprivation.
 Mothers who learn to breastfeed in the side lying position especially will find themselves feeding without getting up, which makes sleep a lot less disturbed.
 Later, once babies are able to move a bit more freely, you’ll often find you often don’t even wake up during nursing: I once told my husband that I thought Ameli had slept through, and he actually laughed at me, as he had awoken to the sound of her nursing a few times during the night.
 At least one of us woke up really refreshed that morning!

 As always, the ‘rules’ of co-sleeping need to be followed: never co-sleep when you’ve been drinking, never co-sleep if you take drugs, including those that make you drowsy, such as antihistamines, and don’t co-sleep if one of you is a smoker.
-Also, don’t let the nanny, aunt or grandparent co-sleep with an infant as they do not have the same instincts as a parent and never underestimate those instincts either.
 One night when Ameli was a few months old I in my sleep reached over and grabbed her as she was about to plunge off the bed.
 My husband woke me up to tell me what I had just done.
+You may also consider hiring a nanny who can provide professional childcare services.

 There is a word of warning too though: in the early weeks, until Ameli coulds move, I sat up to breastfeed.
 One night, side lying, I fell asleep.
 Instinct kicked in and I woke up and found that my (rather large) breast was over Ameli’s face and she wasn’t able to breathe.
 Although it hadn’t been going on long enough that she gulped air or was in any distress, I realised the importance of being alert enough – what the Notre Dame study refers to as level 1 and 2 sleep – and avoiding anything that could interfere with your instincts – such as alcohol or extreme exhaustion. (edit: I sat up, because I had been frightened by the experience, since Ameli had not struggled at all [or if she had, it might have been what woke me, but I wasn’t aware of it] , but I must admit that I had ginormous breasts at that stage.
 It may be safer to side-lie as at least you won’t drop the baby if you fall asleep, but you’ll have to find what works for you.)